Ofredy/UFC-RPG-Game/README.md

 # UFC-RPG-Game
-A rpg made in Python using Pygame and AWS
+A rpg made in Python using Pygame

 I am remaking this game.
 I first made it in c++.
 It was sloppy and not that impressive.
 It was for a class so I did not have the adequate time to make it as polished as I would have liked.
 So I am remaking it in python.
 The game will no longer only use the terminal for inputs but have a display with inputs from a mouse.
 This is done by using pygame.